 - Remove the heatsink.
-The heatsink is secured by four (4) screws. - Now visible are three pre-installed thermal pads on the M.2 slots.
-Three screw/standoffs are included with the MB accessories. - The screw/standoffs can be used to install 80mm or 42mm M.2 devices.
+The heatsink is secured by six (6) screws. - Now visible are three pre-attached screws in the 110mm location and three pre-installed thermal pads on the M.2 slots.
+Three screw/standoffs are included with the MB accessories.